emmaelmberg/emmaelmberg/README.md

 # Welcome!
 👋 Hi, I’m @emmaelmberg |
+📍 Based in Malmö |
-👀 I’m interested in PHP |
+🐶 I’m a dog person |
-🌱 I’m currently learning PHP
+🤓 I’m currently learning Git & PHP

 <!---
 emmaelmberg/emmaelmberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.